Gifts sent from abroad

-Gifts that are subject to tax and sent from within the EU customs territory but from outside the EU fiscal territory are cleared through Customs and value added tax is levied on them in the same way as for any other online purchase.
+Gifts that are subject to tax and sent from within the EU customs territory but from outside the EU fiscal territory are declared and value added tax is levied on them in the same way as for any other online purchase.

-You can clear the consignment in the Import Declaration Service (available in Finnish and Swedish) even if its value is no more than 45 euros.
-If the gift is free of customs duty and tax, you do not need to pay any import taxes.
+However, if the gift is exempt from customs duty and tax, you do not need to pay any import duties or taxes.

 Read more: Clearing gifts through Customs.

 If you don’t know what gifts the consignment contains or what their value is, contact the sender to find out.
 You cannot declare the consignment without these details.